Azure/azure-sdk-tools/src/swift/README.md

 Executable Instructions:
 ./SwiftAPIView --source=`path to source` --dest=`path to destination`

-  source: Either be a file or a folder
+  `path to source`: Either be a file or a folder

-  dest (Optional): A json file.
+  `path to destination` (Optional): A json file.
 If not provided it will output to "SwiftAPIView.json" inside your documents directory